gophergala2016/rex/README.md

 game platform.

-What's **more**, when an application grows to also require dynamic cloud-based applications Go easily extends it reach there and allows you develop the virtuous path of Go servers connected with Go glue to Go mobile clients.
-How does that bare metal feel?
+What's **more**, when an application grows to also require dynamic cloud-based applications Go easily extends it reach there and allows you develop along the virtuous path of Go servers connected with Go glue to serving mobile apps written in pure Go.
+Bare metal feels so good.

 Hana Kim's [talk](https://www.youtube.com/watch?v=sQ6-HyPxHKg) from GopherCon 2015 provides an excellent background of gomobile, its motivations, and its